Silver fern flag: Gallery

-The Black & Silver flag is based on a stylized version of the original silver ferns used in the emblems of the military and sports representative teams of the 1880s.
+The Black & Silver flag is based on a stylised version of the original silver ferns used in the emblems of the military and sports representative teams of the 1880s.
 John Ansell's silver fern flag designs won him a Colenso Scholarship to New York in 1986 and in 1990 came second out of 600 alternative flag designs in The Listener contest to mark New Zealand's sesquicentennial.